opnfv/nfvbench/nfvbenchvm/README.rst

     INTF_MAC_MGMT=FA:16:3E:06:11:8A
     INTF_MGMT_CIDR=172.20.56.228/2
     INTF_MGMT_IP_GW=172.20.56.225
+    INTF_MGMT_MTU=1500

 .. note:: `INTF_MGMT_IP_GW` and `INTF_MGMT_CIDR` parameters are used by the VM to automatically configure virtual interface and route to allow an external access through SSH.

+.. note:: ``INTF_MGMT_MTU`` allows to specify the MTU of the management
+          interface in bytes.

+          If ``INTF_MGMT_MTU`` is not specified, the MTU will be configured to the conservative value of 1500: this will reduce the risk to get an unmanageable VM.

+          ``INTF_MGMT_MTU`` can also be set to the special value ``auto``: in that case, the MTU will not be configured and it will keep the value set by the hypervisor (default nfvbench behavior up to version 5.0.3).

 Using pre-created direct-physical ports on openstack, mac addresses value are only known when VM is deployed.
 In this case, you can pass the port name in config: